earthly/earthly/docs/earthly-config/earthly-config.md

 A custom user-supplied program to call which returns a secret for use by earthly.
 The secret identifier is passed as the first argument to the program.

-If no secret is found, the program can instruct earthly to continue searching for secrets under `.env`, by exiting with a status code of `2`, all other non-zero status codes will cause earthly to exit.
+If no secret is found, the program can instruct earthly to continue searching for secrets under `.secret`, by exiting with a status code of `2`, all other non-zero status codes will cause earthly to exit.

 For example, if you have: